Lara Naki Gutmann: 2019–2020 season

-2020–2021 season
+2020–2021 season: First national title

 In the off-season, Gutmann underwent ankle surgery.
 She was scheduled to make her Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled as a result of the COVID-19 pandemic.
-In December, she won the gold medal at the Italian championships.
+In December, she won the gold medal at the 2021 Italian national championships.

 As the Italian national champion, Gutmann was named as the country's sole entry to the 2021 World Championships in Stockholm, where she finished twenty-eighth.
 Subsequently, she was announced as part of the Italian team for the 2021 World Team Trophy.
 Gutmann placed seventh in both segments of the competition and set personal bests in the free skate and total score, while Team Italy finished in fourth place.

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Gutmann began the season on home soil at the 2021 CS Lombardia Trophy.
 After a poor short program left her in eighteenth position going into the free skate, she placed third in that segment and rose to fifth overall.
 She next competed at the 2021 CS Nebelhorn Trophy, seeking to qualify for a berth for Italian women at the 2022 Winter Olympics.
 Seventh in both segments of the competition, she placed eighth overall, 0.75 points behind Australia's Kailani Craine, who took the sixth of six available places.
 As a result, Italy became the first alternate country.

 Following the cancellation of the 2021 Cup of China, Italy unexpectedly became the host of the third event in the Grand Prix, the 2021 Gran Premio d'Italia.
 Gutmann was one of two Italian women assigned to compete at the home Grand Prix (along with Lucrezia Beccari), making her Grand Prix debut with an eleventh-place finish.